This method is closed – new projects can’t be registered.

 All regeneration must arise from existing natural seed beds, rootstocks or lignotubers in the project area.

-You must provide a geospatial map of the project area that meets the requirements of the Department of Climate Change, Energy, the Environment and Water's (DCCEEW) Carbon Farming Initiative (CFI) Mapping Guidelines.
+You must provide a geospatial map of the project area that meets the requirements of the Department of Climate Change, Energy, the Environment and Water's Carbon Farming Initiative (CFI) Mapping Guidelines.
 The area is divided into a combination of 2 different zones:

 - carbon estimation areas (CEA), which are the areas of your project where carbon's stored